 Just think about nature and the creative power in it.
 Just a short stroll in nature would make you realize how true these qualities are.
 They have exactly seven faces of intention.
 Therefore, there’s no reason to presume that our human nature should be otherwise, for we are intended from the same Source that intended nature.

 2. What Is the Law of Life?

 You may recall the nature of the subconscious mind as ‘lifeward’ from my previous article ( I Am the Master of My Fate, the Captain of My Soul).
-There is intelligence that takes care of our body even when we’re asleep and, even in the absence of the conscious mind, as in the mirco-organsim, we see this same intelligence perform and maintain life.
+There is intelligence that takes care of our body even when we’re asleep and, even in the absence of the conscious mind, as we see from the life of the mirco-organsim, and we see this same intelligence perform and maintain life.

-It’s important to recall that this ‘harmonious’ lifeward system is only disrupted when our own conscious mind interferes by worry, anxiety, fear and depression.
-It’s man who interferes with the innate principle of harmony.
+It’s important to recall that this ‘harmonious’ lifeward system is only disrupted when our own conscious mind interferes with worry, anxiety, fear and depression.
+It’s man himself who interferes with the innate principle of harmony.
 3

 So upon acknowledging the principle of the Law of Life, we can easily imagine what our physical outcome can be when our internal input(our thought) is planted with worry, anxiety, fear, jealousy and depression, for example.